 - Medical surveillance: Offer baseline and annual medical examinations for exposed workers

-During Asbestos Work
+During Abatement Work

 - Air monitoring: Continuous monitoring to verify exposure levels remain below the PEL [3]